 - Mains outlets not working

 Even a new laptop can have a bad battery.
-Although new battery failures are fairly rare, they do happen.
+Although new battery failures are pretty rare, they do happen.
 Any battery problem can prevent it from charging, so if you suspect that this is the problem, then have the battery tested.
 A battery-testing expert will soon tell you if your battery is at fault or not.

 The next most likely problem is a faulty power adapter.
 If there is an issue with your power adapter, you may not be getting sufficient current to charge your laptop battery.
-This is not always easy to detect as your laptop may work perfectly when you plug the adapter into the mains outlet.
+Unfortunately, this is not always easy to detect as your laptop may work perfectly when you plug the adapter into the mains outlet.

 Again, if you suspect the power adapter is at fault, then you can have this checked.
 Some simple tests with a multimeter will determine if everything is OK or not.
 Usually, power adapters have their output characteristics printed on them so it will be easy for someone who knows what they are doing to check this.